pulsar-projects/open-code-snippets/flutter-hackathon-2020-awesome-list/readme.md

 - [Tidy-App](https://github.com/samisnotinsane/orion_flutterhack20) - Get rewarded for keeping your local environment clean ([video](https://youtu.be/hfZQmf0G9F0))
 - [tretror](https://github.com/sanjul/Tretror) - Why anyone need to tweet when they can "CRaWwwW!" ([video](https://youtu.be/OS9FWoO--60))
 - [Waifu.ai](https://github.com/ItsOran/waifu.ai-hack20-flutter) - Chatbot Project, uses Dialogflow for auto generated replies, and AWS (Polly, S3, SNS, and more) for Text to Speech
+- [Watered](https://github.com/ameysunu/watered) - Watered is an app that will detect any sort of water leakage in a household and also calls upon plumbers if needed. ([video](https://youtu.be/v5fa8zSpDqg))
+- [Winamp Music](https://github.com/ishandeveloper/WinAMP_Flutter) - This is just an attempt to recreate that same WinAMP nostalgic experience, we've all experienced before, using #flutter . ([video](https://youtu.be/3VSRPd4DqVQ))

 ## Contribute